clarinsi/reldi-tagger/README.md

 ### Tagger training data format

-The tagger training data should be in the one-token-per-line, empty-line-as-sentence-boundary format, with the token and the tag separated by a tab.
+The tagger training data should be in the one-token-per-line, empty-line-as-sentence-boundary format, with the token, lemma and the tag separated by a tab.
 An example of the input format can be found in the ```sl.train``` file.

 ### Preparing the lexicon trie used by the tagger

 The lexicon trie is used both during training the tagger and during tagging.

-The examples below should work out-of-the-box for Croatian and Serbian only as we do not currently distribute the Slovene inflectional lexicon.
+The lexicon file should be formatted in the same manner as the training data, just with no sentence boundaries.
+Below are commands to be run over the [Croatian](https://www.clarin.si/repository/xmlui/bitstream/handle/11356/1072/hrLex_v1.2.gz), [Serbian](https://www.clarin.si/repository/xmlui/bitstream/handle/11356/1073/srLex_v1.2.gz) and [Slovene lexicon](https://www.clarin.si/repository/xmlui/bitstream/handle/11356/1039/sloleks-en.tbl_v1.2.zip).

 ```
-$ gunzip -c ../../lexicons/apertium/apertium-hbs.hbs_HR_purist.mte.gz | cut -f 1,2,3 | ./prepare_marisa.py hr.marisa
+$ gunzip -c hrLex_v1.2.gz | cut -f 1,2,3 | ./prepare_marisa.py hr.marisa

-$ gunzip -c ../../lexicons/apertium/apertium-hbs.hbs_SR_purist.mte.gz | cut -f 1,2,3 | ./prepare_marisa.py sr.marisa
+$ gunzip -c srLex_v1.2.gz | cut -f 1,2,3 | ./prepare_marisa.py sr.marisa

-$ gunzip -c sloleks-en_v1.2.tbl.gz | cut -f 1,2,3 | ./prepare_marisa.py sl.marisa
+$ cut -f 1,2,3 sloleks-en_v1.2.tbl | ./prepare_marisa.py sl.marisa
 ```

 ### Training the tagger